Wedding Candy Specialists

 How Much Candy?

 Once you have chosen your colors and/or theme to shop for, it’s time to fill up your shopping cart!
 Allow for 8 oz. of candy for each guest, which means for a wedding with 100 people, you should buy 50 pounds of candy, for example.
-The chart below should help you get a clear idea about how much candy will fill your containers to help you plan precisely.
+This page should help you get a clear idea about how much candy will fill your containers to help you plan precisely.
 Don’t forget, when in doubt, call us!

 Decide first where you table needs to go.
 If you have to put it against a wall, a square or rectangle table works best.
 If you can center the candy buffet table in part of the room, a round table is an elegant choice and allows you to maximize the space on your buffet and brings the action out into the room, looking trés chic.
 Also, make sure your table isn’t too big.
 You don’t want your buffet to look sparse and a densely-packed buffet looks infinitely more interesting.
 Finally, make sure that sucker is sturdy.
 You certainly don’t want children – or clumsy adults (we’re looking at you, drunk uncle) – knocking it over.